 SASLAW is a relevant and dynamic association which promotes the discipline of Labour Law in South Africa

 The South African Society for Labour Law (SASLAW) is a non-profit organisation.
 The aim of the Society is to promote the advancement of labour law as a legal and academic discipline, and encourage collaboration between lawyers and other experts within the field of labour law.
+Established as an organisation in

 Acting judges are drawn from the ranks of the association’s senior members and SASLAW has been engaged by the judiciary to add its voice to material matters involving the practice of labour law in the Labour Courts.